 Stop-Loss Service PartnersIn 1995, the SPBA created an avenue for Stop-Loss firms to participate in the organization, recognizing that much of the success and growth of self-funding and TPAs had been attributable to the cooperation and coordination with Stop-Loss firms.
 There was immediate enthusiastic response from leading Stop-Loss players who understood the value of being educated on the latest regulatory developments alongside TPAs.
 The partnership, known as Stop-Loss Service Partners, plays a key role in explaining and defending the concept of self-funding and Stop-Loss in the face of misperceptions and misunderstandings by government, media and the general public.
 Like SPBA’s TPA Members, Stop-Loss Service Partners receive SPBA email alerts, UPDATEs and attend SPBA educational meetings.

-Technology Service Partners
+Other Service Partners

 In mid-2014, the SPBA created a partnership category for technology companies that are dedicated to the TPA industry in certain specific areas (see below).
 SPBA recognized that technology companies need the education on legislative and regulatory developments to ensure their products and services are in compliance with a myriad of complex rules and regulations.
-Like the Stop-Loss Partners, the Technology Service Partners receive SPBA email alerts, UPDATEs and they attend SPBA educational meetings.